johnnovak/RML-Amiga/docs/docs/manual/installation.md

     view the list of nested ZIP files on archive.org by clicking on the "Show All" link in the downloads box on the right side, then on the "View Contents" link next to the ZIP file's name in the file listing.
-That will take you to the list of nested ZIP archives which you can download one by on by simply clicking on their names.
+That will take you to the list of nested ZIP archives which you can download individually by simply clicking on their names.

 !!! warning "This voids your warranty, pal!"